lorawan-academy/week7/sketch/README.md

 }
 ```

-The `readLine` function is similar to the `waitForOk` function.
+The `readLineFromESP` function is similar to the `waitForOk` function.
 The biggest difference being the return of the buffer, instead of checking it in the function.
 The buffer is returned because the string that is sent from the ESP this time contains the information we need for the Wifi-localization.

 ```Arduino
 void sendBssid(byte aps[][WIFI_BSSID_SIZE])